codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ### Pulling public images

-To pull a public image from Dockerhub or other public registry you simply mention the name of the image and tag that you want to use.
+To pull a public image from Dockerhub or other public registries you simply mention the name of the image and tag that you want to use.
 For example:

 ```yaml
 CollectAllMyDeps: